boraoden/boraoden.github.io/_posts/2025-10-04-roadrunner-a-movie-about-anthony-bourdain-en.md

 oh, i was not expecting josh homme being close friends with bourdain at all either. he brought a smile on my face and a nice energy to the whole documentary in his limited minutes.

-short parts where bourdain was walking by the beach in massachusetts were particulary beautiful scenes as well and reminded me beginning of his book i recenty read.
+short parts where bourdain was walking by the beach in massachusetts were particulary beautiful scenes as well and reminded me beginning of his book i recently read.

 finally, dear chef, anemone is an excellent song to have as a favourite.